AnnaM-Salamon/rock-paper-scissors-lizard-spock/README.md

 ### Existing Features

+- __Header__

-- __The Love Maths Logo and Heading__
+- __The Player Input__

++ Player Name
++ Reset Button

 - __The Game Area__

-- __The Question section__
++  Possible Choices
++ Results

-- __The Score Area__
++ Score
++ The Choices  made by Player and Computer

 ### Features Left to Implement

+I woant to add a timer to allow users to play against the clock.
+Timer with the ability to select the time length in seconds and minutes.
+Such a feature would allow the players to decide the length of the session.
+For instance, adapting the decision to the user's own needs (time constraints).
+The game will become more attractive and the participants motivation will increase as they want to win before the allotted time expires.

 ## Testing

-I

 ### Validator Testing

 - HTML
-    - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-maths%2F)
+    - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/)
 - CSS
-    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-maths%252F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)
-- JavaScript
+- JavaScriopt
     - No errors were found when passing through the official [Jshint validator](https://jshint.com/)
-      - The following metrics were returned:
-      - There are 11 functions in this file.
-      - Function with the largest signature takes 2 arguments, while the median is 0.
-      - Largest function has 10 statements in it, while the median is 3.
-      - The most complex function has a cyclomatic complexity value of 4 while the median is 2.

-### Unfixed Bugs
+### Unfixed bugs

+No unfixed bugs

 ## Deployment